WilliamFrancis0006/C-Plus-Plus-Investigations/README.md

 # Investigation 2 Blocks

-Can separate blocks be specied in C++, and if so, how is variable scoping handled?
+Can separate blocks be specifed in C++, and if so, how is variable scoping handled?
 Show coded examples and output.

 # Investigation 3 Arrays